nabesima/yamanashi-nsp/README.md

-# An ASP-Based NSP Solver for Yamanashi Instances
+# An ASP Encoding for Real and Artificial Nurse Scheduling Instances at Yamanashi University Hospital

 This repository provides encodings and a solver for the Nurse Scheduling Problem (NSP) at Yamanashi University Hospital, based on Answer Set Programming (ASP).